nicklockwood/iCarousel/README.md

 This example demonstrates how to customise the appearance of each carousel type using the iCarouselOption API.

+    Fading Demo

+This example demonstrates how to use the iCarouselOption API to implement a nice looking fade out effect at the edges of the carousel.

     Dynamic View Reflections

 This example demonstrates how to use the ReflectionView class (https://github.com/nicklockwood/ReflectionView) to dynamically generate reflections for your item views.
 This is applicable to item views that contain subviews or controls.
 For item views that are just images, it's better to use the approach shown in the *Dynamic Image Effects* example.